D&O Insurance Guide

 While exclusions can vary significantly from carrier to carrier, most policies contain exclusions for the following claims (among others)

 - INSURED VS INSURED: In order to eliminate coverage for infighting, claims brought or maintained by one insured against another are excluded.
+These exclusions require careful review in order to ensure that coverage is maintained for derivative claims, claims brought by bankruptcy trustees, and claims maintained by whistleblowers.

 - PRIOR ACTS / RETRO-ACTIVE DATE: Being that coverage is written on a claims made policy form, it is important to understand how such coverage operates.
 In short, claims arising from wrongful acts that occurred prior to the retroactive date (or issuing of the policy) are excluded, unless coverage is included for “full prior acts”.